-- ✓ Increased gender diversity from less than 10% to over 36% (currently four women on the Board) - ✓ Enhanced Board skills relating to ESG, human
+- Added four new directors - Increased gender diversity from less than 10% to over 36% (currently four women on the Board) - Enhanced Board skills relating to ESG, human resources, and cybersecurity

 We believe the Board benefits from a holistic approach to board composition.
 Our Board values a mix of new directors, who bring fresh perspectives, and longer-serving directors, who bring continuity and breadth of experience with our strategies and risk management processes.
 Our Board has developed comprehensive and ongoing assessment and succession planning processes and regularly reviews the biographical backgrounds and skills of its current members and potential nominees in connection with its ongoing evaluation of Board composition.